 UWB (Ultra-Wideband) is a different technology for close-range precision.
 It uses time-of-flight radio pulses to calculate exact distance and direction, accurate to within centimeters.
 This only activates when you’re in the same room as the tracker.

 Tile Pro, Tile Mate, Chipolo Pop, and Pebblebee Clip 5 have no UWB support.
 All four use Bluetooth signal strength for proximity detection, so you get a “getting warmer” audio ring rather than a directional arrow.
 For most use cases, this works fine.
-Apple’s AirTag 2 specifications page states that the U2 chip provides 50% greater Precision Finding range than the original U1 chip — a measurable improvement confirmed by our own testing.
+Apple’s AirTag 2 specifications page states that the U2 chip provides 50% greater Precision Finding range than the original U1 chip.

 How Much Does Indoor Range Actually Drop?